 Also seen in our Best waterproof drones list

 I think the easiest way to explain the Hydrofoil is as a float attachment to a mini quadcopter.
-The genius is in tilting the quadcopter to either lift off the ground as usual, or tip up to propel the boat portion through the water.
+The genius is in providing two machines in one.
+The little quadcopter can fly alone, or attach to the floats to propel the boat portion through the water.

 Blurring the lines between quadcopter and airplane, the Parrot Swing is an intriguing device.
 This is a large foam X-shaped dual wing design, you start with the propellers facing up.
 Throttle up to hover as a quadcopter, then as you move around you’ll eventually get to speed forward and the wings will bring you into airplane-like flight.